networknext/next/README.md

 ## enet + Network Next

-ENet using Network Next to send and receive packets.
+Modified version of enet using Network Next to send and receive packets.

-If your game uses enet, swap it out for this version if you'd like to try Network Next.